 A winch line may be used to assist with positioning material onto the feed table and into infeed hopper.
-Once the material has been positioned, the winch line must be properly stored before continuing chipping operations.
+Once the material has been positioned, the winch line must be properly stored before continuing chipping operations.3

-5.6.2.8 For additional operational requirements, see Section 9.6, Brush Removal and Chipping.
+5.6.2.8--\For additional operational requirements, see Section 8.79.6, Brush Removal and Chipping.

-5.6.3 Sprayers and Related Equipment
+5.46.3 Sprayers and Related Equipment

-- 5.6.3.1 The items contained in Section 5.1, General, and Section 5.5, Machinery, that are applicable to sprayers and related equipment shall always be included in the review of this section. - 5.6.3.2 Working and walking surfaces of all sprayers and related equipment shall be covered with skid resistant material. - 5.6.3.3 A unit on which the applicator/operator stands while the unit is in motion shall be equipped with guardrails around the working area where the worker is exposed to a fall of more than 4 ft and/or if there is a danger of the applicator being run over by the vehicle.
-Guardrails shall be constructed in accordance with ANSI A1264.1. - 5.6.3.4 All fittings and hoses shall be of sufficient strength to withstand or exceed the maximum pressure of the system.
-At no time should any part of the body be used to locate leaks or damaged sections of hose. - 5.6.3.5 The operator shall be aware of the location and use of all safety shutoff valves.
-Tank shut-off valves should be marked as such.
+5.46.3.1-\\\The items contained in Section 5.1, Vehicles and Mobile Equipment, shall General, and Section 5.5, Machinery, that are applicable to sprayers and related equipment shall always be included in the review of this section.

+5.46.3.2--\Working and walking surfaces of all sprayers and related equipment shall be covered with skid- resistant material.

+5.46.3 Equipment.3 A unit on which the applicator/operator stands while the vehicleunit is in motion shall be equipped with guardrails around the working area, where the worker is exposed to a fall of more than 4 ft and/or if there is a danger of the applicator being run over by the vehicle.
+Guardrails shall be constructed in accordance with ANSI A1264.1.

+5.6.3.4.4 \\\\All fittings and hoses shall be of sufficient strength to withstand or exceed the maximum pressure of the system.
+At no time should any part of the body be used to locate leaks or damaged sections of hose.

-- 5.6.3.6 All spray tanks shall have means to determine the level of liquid in the tanks without opening the tank lid. - 5.6.3.7 The applicator/operator shall make a visual inspection of hoses, fittings, exposed plumbing, tanks, covers, and related equipment prior to use each workday. - 5.6.3.8 The applicator/operator shall not allow hoses or other parts of the equipment to create a tripping hazard for coworkers or the public. - 5.6.3.9 The applicator/operator shall have a firm grip on the spray gun/excavation tool when pulling the trigger. - 5.6.3.10 Entering enclosed tanks or spaces shall be prohibited unless performed through a confined-space entry plan in compliance with OSHA 1910.146 requirements, which include atmospheric quality testing, training, PPE, supervision, and emergency response procedures. - 5.6.3.11 The applicator/operator shall be aware of underground utility locations when drilling holes in the ground for fertilizer or pesticide applications.
-All work shall be in compliance with federal, state, and local underground facility protection laws (e.g., Dig Safe or one-call underground facility locator programs). - 5.6.3.12 The equipment shall have splashguards when injecting liquid fertilizer or pesticides into the ground.
-The applicator shall wear eye protection and follow label instructions when injecting liquids.
+- 5.46.3.5--\The operator shall be aware of the location and use of all safety shut-off valves.
+Tank shut-off valves should be marked as such. - 5.4.6-.3.6 All spray tanks shall have means to determine the level of liquid in the tanks without opening the tank lid. - 5.46.3.7--\The applicator/operator shall make a visual inspection of hoses, fittings, exposed plumbing, tanks, covers, and related equipment prior to its use each workday. - 5.46.3.8--\The applicator/operator shall not allow hoses or other parts of the equipment to create a tripping hazard for coworkers or the public. - 5.46.3.9--\The applicator/operator shall have a firm grip on the spray gun/excavation tool when pulling the trigger. - 5.46.3.10-\Entering enclosed tanks or spaces shall be prohibited unless performed through a confined--space entry plan in compliance with OSHA 1910.146 requirements, which include atmospheric quality testing, training, personal protective equipment PPE, supervision, and emergency response procedures.

+5.46.3.11 Related equipment

+5.4.11.1 \\\\\The applicator/operator shall be aware of underground utility locations when drilling holes in the ground for fertilizer or pesticide applications.
+All underground utility locations shall be determined by calling the 'Call before you Dig' national telephone number 811.All work shall be in compliance with federal, state, and local underground facility protection laws (e.g., Dig Safe or one-call underground facility locator programs).

+5.4.11.2 6.3.12 The equipment shall have splashguards, and the applicator shall wear eye protection when injecting liquid fertilizer or pesticides into the ground.

+5.4.11.3 \\\\\The applicator shall wear eye protection and follow label instructions when injecting liquids into trees.\

-5.6.4 Stump Grinders
+5.56.4 Stump Grinders